Mani007/tailwindCSS/Readme.md

 ### max-width and mx-auto
 These classes are best utilized for dealing with width.
 ### Grid for page layout
 Use grid for layout of the page and alternatively you can use flex as well.
+Check official documentation for more information.